Stratio/Decision/doc/src/site/sphinx/cep-query-syntax.rst

     select e1[0].name as name, o1[0].temperature as tempA, o2[0].temperature as tempB insert into temperatureSeqOutputStream"

-In the above example, for a sequence of one or more events with name equals to "garage", the query mathches temperatureSeqStream events with maximum of 1 event with temperature > 30 and one event with temperature >= 35.
+In the above example, for a sequence of one or more events with name equals to "garage", the query matches temperatureSeqStream events with maximum of 1 event with temperature > 30 and one event with temperature >= 35.